JDLuke/Live-Config/README.txt

 * Controls to clear configuration, reload it from the beginning of the era, or reload it from a particular time

 In order to run and test this you will need:
-* A copy of gradle
+* A copy of gradle that works on your system
-* A recent JDK
+* A recent JDK (I built this with Java 8 and made no efforts to think about backward compatibility)
-* A running instance of Kafka
+* A running instance of Kafka.
+Just follow their quickstart far enough to get the server up and running.
-* Either curl or Postman
+* Either curl or Postman, if you want to exercise the endpoints